 Debug patches, packaged as JAR files, are generated through My Oracle Support (

 https://support.oracle.com/) and used to gather additional information about an error when it occurs in a production environment.
 Typically, the debug patch JAR files are added to the classpath and all server instances must be restarted for the JAR files to take effect.
 This can present problems, as it might not be possible to restart the server instances in a production environment due to scheduling and other constraints.
 Additionally, after the server instances are restarted, in-memory states are lost and the problem may disappear or take awhile to reappear.
-Dynamic application of debug patches allows you to avoid these server restarts while applying instrumented debug patches to gather this additional information.
 Also, when these debug patches are no longer needed, they can be deactivated without server restarts.

 When dynamically applying debug patches, WebLogic Server uses Java HotSwap to replace the loaded classes with the versions provided in the debug patch JAR files.
-For information about Java HotSwap, see Enabling Java HotSwap.
+See Enabling Java HotSwap.

 DebugPatchDirectory attribute of the

 DOMAIN_HOME directory is used as the debug patch directory.